jenofdoom/summer-of-tech-angular-bootcamp/README.md

 ### Removing a todo

 Next up, removing a todo, seeing as a list we can only ever add things to and never remove things from sounds like a nightmare.
 This is pretty much the opposite of adding a todo, but in many ways it's quite similar.
 We'll need to have a function to update the list of todos, and then we'll need to update localstorage.
-One difference though, is that we need a way of refering to a specific todo that already exists inside the the array of todos.
+One difference though, is that we need a way of referring to a specific todo that already exists inside the the array of todos.

 For this reason, whenever we call the function, we will have to pass it an argument to tell it what todo we want to remove.
 The logical place to call this function from, then, is inside our list of todos.
 We'll give each todo a button that the user can click to remove it.
 So let's modify our template to add that: